navicore/augie/README.md

 Augmented reality Tools, Libraries, and Applications
 ---

+#### NOTE: another experiment to learn android better.
+I hope to dust this off and rev it to Android L soon

 1. AugieLib is a set of libraries and tools for camera tablets.
 See sub-project [here](augie/tree/master/Augie).
 1. Augmatic 1000 is an reference implementation.